 Water polo players need remarkable stamina because of the considerable amount of holding and pushing that occurs during the game.
 As it’s such a fast game and can be quite draining, each team is also allowed a maximum of six substitutes.

 Under FINA rules, a water polo match is divided into quarters.

 Each of the four periods is eight minutes long but because the clock is stopped when the ball is not ‘in play’, in real life the average quarter lasts around 12 minutes.

 Each team is only allowed to hold onto the ball for a maximum of 30 seconds before shooting for the goal.
 If they haven’t done this then possession passes to the other team.

-Water polo is often seen as a physical sport as players jockey for position or aim to knock away or steal the ball from the other team.
+When people talk about Water polo, it is often seen as a physical sport with players jockeying for position or aiming to knock away or steal the ball from the other team.

-Deliberately kicking or hitting an opponent with the intent to injure is against the rules, but sometimes players will commit a foul in order to stop a player shooting for goal or getting into space.
+However, those who know about Water Polo know that actions like deliberately kicking or hitting an opponent with the intent to injure is against the rules.
+Sometimes players will commit a foul in order to stop a player shooting for goal or getting into space.

 Players will also try and stop other players even if they haven’t got the ball.
 They may try to grab their opponent’s shoulders, back or legs.
 This is also a foul.

 A player caught committing a major foul is asked to leave the pool for 20 seconds.
 A major foul includes sinking (dunking) a player, swimming on another player’s back or trying to stop the other player from swimming.